Our Team

 Michelle Marji

-Michelle is a third-year PhD student with a focus in computational social science.
+Michelle is a fourth-year PhD student with a focus in computational social science.
 She studies the intersections between identity, emotion, and social interaction.
-She investigates these topics by modeling human movement through space, analyzing the effects of synchronous movement, and conducting naturalistic studies.
+She investigates these topics by modeling human movement through space, analyzing the effects of synchronous movement and belonging, and conducting naturalistic studies.
 She uses similar methods to investigate human-robot interaction.
 Michelle's research is grounded in collaboration with social scientists, computer scientists, entrepreneurs, engineers, geographers, artists, and community members.
 Outside of the lab, Michelle is a dance artist. michelle.marji@wisc.edu

 Sophie Wohtjen